s1sun/SemiSupervisedLearning_VariantCall/README.md

-# Enhanced Somatic Variant Detection Using a Multi-Detector and Semi-Supervised Learning Approach
+# Enhanced Somatic Variant Detection Using Multi-Detectors and Semi-Supervised Learning Approach
 Somatic variant detection relies on multiple variant callers, such as Mutect2, Strelka, and VarScan, each with its own strengths, limitations, and detection algorithms.
 However, the sensitivity of any single detector typically reaches only about 85%, leaving room for improvement.

 ## Multi-Detector Integration Strategy